natcap/invest.users-guide/source/coastal_blue_carbon.rst

         \end{Bmatrix}

-The rate of accumulation :math:`A_{p,t}` is defined by the user in the biophysical table.
+The rate of accumulation :math:`A_{p,t}` is defined by the user in the biophysical table for each landcover classification.

 Note that emissions :math:`E_{p,t}` is calculated as a positive value, and the :math:`-1` is needed to reflect a loss of carbon from the pool.

 Note that the above only applies to the biomass and soil pools.
-Litter stocks are not subject to emissions, and so may only accumulate according to the rates defined by the user.
+Litter stocks are not subject to emissions, and so may only accumulate according to the rates defined by the user in the biophysical table:

 .. math::
         S_{p_{litter},t} = S_{p_{litter},t_{baseline}} + (A_{p_{litter}} \cdot (t - t_{baseline}))

 Therefore, net sequestration for the litter pool, :math:`N_{p_{litter},t}` is equivalent to :math:`A_{p_{litter}}`, which is defined by the user in the biophysical table.
-The rate of accumulation may vary over time only when the landcover class transitions to another class.
+The rate of accumulation may change only when the landcover class transitions to another class.

 Carbon Emissions
 ^^^^^^^^^^^^^^^^